-It'll be a challenge to give it the right amount of water.
+It will be a challenge to give this little conifer the right amount of water.
 Too much water, and the tree will die.
 Providing good drainage (drain holes in the bottom of the pot, etc.) is a step in the right direction, but over-watering can still happen.

 On the other hand, too little water can be just as much of a problem.
-Think about it: compare the amount of soil a container-grown plant has to the amount one has that's planted in the ground.
-The latter has much more, right?
+Compare the amount of soil a container-grown plant has to the amount one has that is planted in the ground.
+The latter has much more.
 And the greater the amount of soil, the more water retention there will be.
 With relatively little soil around their roots to retain water, potted plants dry out quickly.

-A container-grown plant will tend to dry out even more quickly in the dry climate in which you live.
+A container-grown plant will tend to dry out even more quickly in a dry climate.
 Even if you employ a soil-moisture meter (like those used for houseplants), it will still be a struggle to keep the soil evenly moist in the pot (which is your goal).

+Their dislike for warmer climates does, however, suggest another benefit of growing dwarf Alberta spruce trees in containers.
 Plants in pots can be moved.
 Take advantage of this mobility!
-During the middle hours of a hot day, move your dwarf Alberta spruce into a shady location.
-This is what you can "do differently" in your attempt to grow a zone 3-8 plant in zone 9 or 10.
+During the middle hours of a hot day, move your dwarf Alberta spruce tree into a shady location.